We have extensive arrangements to ensure you have a comfortable and enjoyable experience with us.

-Please note, due to health and safety reasons, our staff are unable to help customers in and out of their transport or mobility equipment.
+Please note, due to health and safety reasons, our staff cannot help customers in and out of their transport or mobility equipment.

 Essential Companion Scheme

-The Essential Companion Scheme is offered to those who need somebody to assist them to readily access the theatre and its services, through support with mobility or guidance.
-The Scheme allows members a complimentary ticket so that they can bring a companion with them at no additional cost.
-The scheme is not intended for those who are able to cope independently in a public venue, or who only require assistance with transportation to or from the venue.
+The Essential Companion Scheme is offered to those who need somebody to assist them to readily access the theatre and its services through support with mobility or guidance.
+The Scheme allows members a complimentary ticket to bring a companion with them at no additional cost.
+The scheme is not intended for those who can cope independently in a public venue or who only require assistance with transportation to or from the venue.

-To join the scheme, you will need to fill out a form and give it in or email it to our Box Office.
+To join the scheme, you must fill out a form and give it in or email it to our Box Office.
 You can download the form below or pick one up from the venue.

-We greatly appreciate any suggestions about how we could improve your access to and enjoyment of our facilities.
+We greatly appreciate any suggestions about improving your access to and enjoyment of our facilities.
 Please send any comments to firstname.lastname@example.org.